Summary of Fucoxanthin

 If buying a seaweed standardized for fucoxanthin, look for the extract percentage and then backtrack.
 Buying an undaria pinnafitida supplement that is 1% fucoxanthin by weight would require 240-800mg of the supplement to get 2.4-8mg fucoxanthin.

-Assuming this page is read and understood, then daily consumption of dietary seaweed may be sufficient to get enough fucoxanthin for optimal antioxidative and fat burning effects.
+Assuming this page on consuming seaweed is read and understood, then daily consumption of dietary seaweed may be sufficient to get enough fucoxanthin for optimal antioxidative and fat burning effects.

 Frequently Asked Questions about Fucoxanthin